 Moe’s hungry!
 He just woke up and his stomach wants food.
 But later in the day it isn’t just his stomach that needs to be satisfied.
 Moe discovers that his mouth and heart are hungry, too.
 How can that be?

-Craving Change™ Book for Kids and Parents
+Craving Change® Book for Kids and Adults Who Influence Them

 Since 2008, the Craving Change program has been helping adults who struggle to make positive, long-term changes to their eating habits.
 We now have a resource that addresses our ‘relationship with food’ at an early age.